 Costs and Booking:

-Knowledgeable guide, personalised walk, entrances to railway heritage museum, illustrated notes and all taxes.
+Knowledgeable guide, personalised walk, entrances to railway heritage museum and all taxes.